See Orcas in the Salish Sea

 Flying to the Whales

-A budget-friendly option if you have good binoculars and are willing to do the driving legwork is watching Orcas from the shores of Puget Sound.
-The nonprofit Orca Network continually updates their Facebook page with places where Orcas have been sighted, and they maintain a map of places to view Orcas.
-While this does mean a bit more driving around and may not be as direct as a whale watching tour, it is also a great way to explore the neighborhood while whale watching!
+It's totally possible to see whales from the shores of Puget Sound, at beaches such as Redondo Beach in Des Moines (which is part of the famous Whale Trail and has an informational sign about what you can see there).
+The nonprofit Orca Network continually updates its Facebook page with locations where whales have been sighted, and has a map of places to view orcas.
+While this does mean a bit more driving around and may not be as direct as a whale-watching tour, it is also a great way to explore the neighborhood while whale watching!

-There are even more options available for whale watching near Seattle Southside.
-No matter who you choose to take a tour with, Seattle Southside is the ideal home base for any whale watching adventure in the Pacific Northwest.
-The proximity to the airport, ease of transportation access, and affordable prices all make this the ideal home base for any whale watching adventure.
+There are many tour companies specializing in whale watching near Seattle.
+No matter which you choose, Seattle Southside, the area surrounding SEA airport, is the ideal home base for exploring the Pacific Northwest.
+The proximity to the airport, ease of transportation, and affordable prices make this the ideal home base for any whale-watching adventure.

 You may also be interested in...